-Not all of the Disney related propaganda produced for the “war to end all wars” was authorized by the Walt Disney Company.
+Not all of the Disney-related propaganda produced for the “war to end all wars” was authorized by the Walt Disney Company.
 In 1934, Japanese artists used Mickey Mouse to show the evils of American imperialism.
 The cartoon is believed to be set in 1936 to mark the end of a Japanese-American naval treaty.

-Walt Disney and his animators provided numerous training films for both the United States and Canadian military.
+Walt Disney and his animators provided numerous training films for both the United States and the Canadian military.
 In total, Disney’s animators produced over 68 hours of instructional films for the cause, providing material for all branches of the armed forces.
 In addition to instructional films, Disney also crafted several propaganda pieces at the request of the U.S. Government.
-In fact, Disney was contracted to produce 32 propaganda films for the Government–a deal which saved the company from bankruptcy at the time.
+In fact, Disney was contracted to produce 32 propaganda films for the Government–a deal that saved the company from bankruptcy at the time.

 One such example is the chilling anti-German animation in the 1943 “Education for Death – The Making of a Nazi.”
-In this piece, a young boy is brain washed into the German war machine.
-The short is based on the Gregor Zimmer book and was adapted/written by Joe Grant, directed by Clyde Geronimi and narrated by Art Smith with music by Oliver Wallace.
+In this piece, a young boy is brainwashed into the German war machine.
+The short is based on the Gregor Zimmer book and was adapted/written by Joe Grant, directed by Clyde Geronimi, and narrated by Art Smith with music by Oliver Wallace.

-Perhaps the most popular propaganda piece produced, “der Fuehrer’s Face,” owes its fame to Oliver Wallace.
+Perhaps the most popular propaganda piece produced, “Der Fuehrer’s Face,” owes its fame to Oliver Wallace.
 Wallace wrote the title tune which hit number three on the music charts thanks to the Spike Jones and the City Slickers recording.
 Initially intended to induce sales of War Bonds, this Donald Duck feature was originally going to be called “Donald Duck in Nutzi Land.”
-Directed by Jack Kinney, written by Joe Grant and Dick Hummer, and animated by Bob Carlson, Les Clark, Bill Justice, Mitt Neil, Charles Nichols and John Sibley, the eight minute cartoon went on to win an Academy Award for Best Animated Short.
+Directed by Jack Kinney, written by Joe Grant and Dick Hummer, and animated by Bob Carlson, Les Clark, Bill Justice, Mitt Neil, Charles Nichols, and John Sibley, the eight-minute cartoon went on to win an Academy Award for Best Animated Short.
 In the 1943 film, Donald Duck is an over-stressed Nazi, working in a shell (bomb) factory.
 Pay close attention to the marching band playing the title song – Japan’s Tojo, Germany’s Goring and Italy’s Mussolini can be seen playing instruments as they parade along.